PCB Cleaning Process: Addressing Common Issues

-With the rapid advancements in PCB manufacturing technology, PCB cleaning processes must continually evolve.
-Various cleaning techniques offer different advantages and limitations during their application.
-This paper discusses common issues encountered with these cleaning technologies and provides solutions for addressing them.
+With the continuous evolution of PCB manufacturing technology, the cleaning processes involved must also adapt.
+Different cleaning techniques come with their own set of advantages and limitations.
+This article delves into the common issues faced with these cleaning methods and provides effective solutions to tackle them.

-A common issue in the PCB cleaning process is the appearance of white spots on the surface of components after cleaning and drying.
-These white spots are caused by residue films left behind during the cleaning process.
-The main reason for their formation is that the dissolved residue from the cleaning process is not completely removed due to its low solubility.
-As the components dry, non-ionic material crystals form, resulting in visible white spots.
+A frequent problem encountered in the PCB cleaning process is the emergence of white spots on component surfaces post-cleaning and drying.
+These white spots are a result of residual films left behind during cleaning, where incomplete removal of dissolved residue due to low solubility leads to the formation of non-ionic material crystals as components dry, manifesting as visible white spots.

-To solve this issue, using cleaning solutions with a higher concentration can enhance the cleanliness of the process, reduce the need for repeated cleaning, improve cleaning efficiency, and lower labor and equipment costs.
+To combat this issue, using cleaning solutions with higher concentrations can enhance the cleanliness of the process, minimize the need for repetitive cleaning, boost cleaning efficiency, and ultimately reduce labor and equipment costs.

-Some components are coated with paint, and in previous testing phases, components were painted or laser-marked.
-The cleaning parameters and materials used in the original process may not be suitable for these types of components.
-To address this, a small amount of preservatives should be added to the cleaning solution to neutralize the corrosive effects of alkaline cleaners.
-Specific cleaning tests should be conducted for components with painted surfaces to determine the right preservative concentration, cleaning solution composition, cleaning time, and temperature adjustments.
+Components that are coated with paint or have undergone painting or laser-marking in previous phases may face challenges with the cleaning parameters and materials utilized in the original process.
+Adding a small amount of preservatives to the cleaning solution can counteract the corrosive impacts of alkaline cleaners on these components.
+Specific cleaning trials should be conducted for painted components to determine the appropriate preservative concentration, cleaning solution composition, cleaning duration, and temperature adjustments.

-Another issue during cleaning is the fading or removal of identification marks on components.
-Typically, these marks are made with ink, which has poor solvent resistance.
-If changing the identification method or the component supplier is not an option, process adjustments are required.
-For components of the same type but from different suppliers or batches, some may retain their marks better than others during cleaning.
-This issue can be traced back to the supplier’s ink quality.
-However, cleaning tests have shown that the fading of component marks does not affect the functionality of the components.
-As such, these marks can be replaced by product files or device location numbers for traceability purposes.
+Another issue that arises during cleaning is the fading or elimination of identification marks on components, typically made with ink that has low solvent resistance.
+If changing the identification method or component supplier is not feasible, adjustments in the cleaning process become necessary.
+While some components may retain their marks better than others due to varying suppliers or batches, the quality of the supplier’s ink plays a crucial role.
+Despite the fading of component marks, studies have shown that it does not impact the functionality of the components.
+Hence, these marks can be substituted with product files or device location numbers for traceability purposes.

 Conclusion:

-This paper highlights common issues faced during the PCB cleaning process.
-If you have suggestions for solving these problems or other issues not addressed here, we encourage you to share your insights with us at WellCircuits!
+If you have innovative solutions to these problems or have encountered other issues not mentioned here, we invite you to share your expertise with us at WellCircuits!

 Please enable JavaScript in your browser to complete this form.